pik-copan/pyunicorn/joss/paper.md

 [^2]: Cf. [Semantic Versioning specification](https://semver.org).

-# Statement of need
+# 2. Statement of need

-Network theory and dynamical systems theory have long provided two complementary perspectives on complex systems: The former reasons about the structure of interactions (links/edges) between subsystems (nodes/vertices), whereas the latter characterises composite dynamical behaviour, such as predictability and chaos, bifurcations and regime shifts.
+Network theory and dynamical system theory have long provided two complementary perspectives on complex systems: The former focuses on analyzing the structure of interactions (links/edges) between subsystems (nodes/vertices), whereas the latter characterises composite dynamical behaviour, such as predictability and chaos, bifurcations and regime shifts.
 When the development of `pyunicorn` began